ediamin/css-class-manager/readme.txt

 = How do the Body Classes and Post Classes work? =

 The Body Classes control adds class names to the post's body element using WordPress's body_class filter, while Post Classes adds them to post containers using the post_class filter.
 These controls are available in the Post tab of the post editor and require the post type to support custom-fields.
-Note that,

 = Can I disable theme.json generated classes? =